Transpotation

 Seats on the ferry are non-reserved.
 Depending on the ferry, there are both indoor and outdoor seating options.

-We strongly recommend choosing an indoor seat.
+We recommend the air-conditioned indoor seating area for your comfort.
 While sitting outside might seem appealing because of the fresh breeze, it’s not ideal.

 The engine noise is quite loud, and because these are high-speed ferries, you might get splashed by seawater.